Tinubu's Tax Chief, Taiwo Oyedele, Announces When 5% Fuel Surcharge Will Start

 He stressed that timing and context are essential for such policies.
 He disclosed that the Federal Roads Maintenance Agency (FERMA) had earlier proposed beginning the collection of the surcharge immediately after the fuel subsidy removal to generate funds for road repairs.

-The committee, however, rejected the request, arguing that Nigerians are already facing immense economic pressure.
+The Nation reports that the committee rejected the request, however, arguing that Nigerians are already facing immense economic pressure.

 He stated that imposing a surcharge at a time when fuel prices are already high would only worsen inflation and make basic transportation more expensive.